-There are two endpoint mappings that can direct requests methods: to the PayloadRootAnnotationMethodEndpointMapping the and SoapActionAnnotationMethodEndpointMapping, both of which are enabled by using <sws:annotation-driven/> in your application context.
+There are endpoint mappings requests two that can direct to methods: the PayloadRootAnnotationMethodEndpointMapping and the SoapActionAnnotationMethodEndpointMapping, both of which are enabled by using <sws:annotation-driven/> in your application context.

 The PayloadRootAnnotationMethodEndpointMapping uses the @PayloadRoot annotation, with the localPart and namespace elements, to mark methods with a particular qualified name.
 Whenever a message comes in which has this qualified name for the payload root element, the method will be invoked.
 For an example, see above.